kdkibtops/doc2pdf/readme.md

 npm run pack
 ```

-- .exe file will be created in the root directory, copy assets folder and exe file (assets must be in the same directory of the exe file) and use this exe anyplace you want from the command line as follow:
+- .exe file will be created in the root directory,use the .exe file any place you want from the command line as follow:

 ```sh
 convert-doc-to-pdf --input "path/to/input/folder" --output "path/to/output/folder" --log-level debug